openfab-lab/gamification-fablab/Level-UP/guide-superuser.md

 ## Why becoming a SuperUser?

+- You will receive your __Welcome Pack2__ with goodies (we don't know each one yet, working on it).
 - More attractive pricing, 34€ per month for full access instead of 10€ per day and other advantages.
 More details [here](https://github.com/openfab-lab/openfab/wiki/Tarifs-SuperUser), currently only in French.
-- Access to OpenFab's currency, credits, called Crrr to pay your machine utilization.
+- Access to OpenFab's currency, credits, called __Crrr__ to pay your machine utilization.
+As we are nice, we will offer you 50 Crrr!
-- Your own maker passport (more details to come
+- A kit to realize your own __maker passport__ (more details [here](https://github.com/openfab-lab/passeportMaker#a-passport-for-the-maker-network)).

 ## How to?